21han/two_sigma_news_sentiments/README.md

 # two_sigma_news_sentiments

+### Description

+This repository serves as the development for participating in Kaggle Competition [Link](https://www.kaggle.com/c/two-sigma-financial-news).

 ### Logistics

 + rule number 1: keep all data file in `.csv` extension otherwise add its type to `.gitignore`